Exploring the Sun's Role in a Changing Cryosphere

 Session 5.
 Future Observations and Modeling for Advancing Environmental Science

-This session will focus on new developments in observational remote-sensing techniques and climate modeling that are essential for advancing our understanding of Earth’s climate system that includes improved understanding of solar variability and cryosphere / polar climate changes.
+This session will focus on new developments in observational remote-sensing techniques and Earth-system modeling that are essential for advancing our understanding of Earth’s changing environment that includes improved understanding of solar variability and cryosphere / polar changes.
 Improvements in both observational data and model simulations (e.g., spatial resolution, spectral content, radiometric calibration, and observation cadence and coverage) are critical for more accurate characterizations, attributions, and predictions.
-We will explore the role of new satellite missions and ground-based observations for monitoring climate variables and assess the integration of these new data sources into environmental and Earth-system models.
+We will explore the role of new satellite missions and ground-based observations for monitoring environmental variables and assess the integration of these new data sources into Earth-system models.